How do I actually pronounce AEGEE? What does the acronym mean?

 Is AEGEE present elsewhere in Estonia?

-AEGEE-Tartu is present in Tallinn.
+AEGEE-Tartu is present in Estonia.
 There are no AEGEE antennae elsewhere in Estonia.
 However, if there is a group of enthusiastic young people that are willing to make a long-term commitment, it is possible to initiate an antenna.
 The instructions for starting an antenna can be found here, the process of becoming from contact to a proper antenna is described here.

 Is it possible to travel with AEGEE?
 Does it arrange excursions or something similar?